defi-wonderland/handbook/docs/processes/github/pr-guidelines/pr-guidelines.md

 - Should address the reviewers' feedbacks, replying or reacting to their comments or conversations properly.

     In many cases, reviews will be left with suggestions that require further actions from the contributor, commonly code actualizations and/or answers.
-It is a good practice to link conversations to their resulting commits, pull requests, or Linear issues, when applicable.
+It is a good practice to link conversations to their resulting commits, pull requests, or GitHub or Linear issues, when applicable.

     ![My reply](docs/processes/github/pr-guidelines/my-reply.png)